FraserChapman/plunger/README.md

 This parameter specifies the player's interface language.

 The parameter value is an [ISO 639-1 two-letter language code](http://www.loc.gov/standards/iso639-2/php/code_list.php) or a fully specified locale.
 For example, `fr` and `fr-ca` are both valid values.
 Other language input codes, such as IETF language tags (BCP 47) might also be handled properly.

 The interface language is used for tooltips in the player and also affects the default caption track.
 Note that YouTube might select a different caption track language for a particular user based on the user's individual language preferences and the availability of caption tracks.

 *   `en` (default) Use English

-## Instalation
+## Installation

 ### Chrome

 1) Clone the `plunger` repository
 2) Go to `chrome://extensions/`
 3) Turn on "Developer Mode"
 4) Choose "Load unpacked extension"
-5) select the "plunger" folder you donwloaded in step one.
+5) select the "plunger" folder you downloaded in step one.

 ### Firefox

 1) Clone the `plunger` repository
 2) Go to `about:debugging`
 3) Click on "This Firefox"
 4) Choose "Load Temporary Add-on…"
-5) Select the `manifest.json` file in the `plunger` folder you donwloaded in step one.
+5) Select the `manifest.json` file in the `plunger` folder you downloaded in step one.

 ### Notes

-The extension is "Pending review" is the Chrome Web Store (CWS)...not sure if it will just get regected or not.
+The extension is "Pending review" is the Chrome Web Store (CWS)...not sure if it will just get rejected or not.

-It is also "Pending review" at addons.mozilla.org (AMO)...I think it has more chance being accepted here ;)
+It is also "Pending review" at addons.mozilla.org (AMO)...I think it has more chances of being accepted here ;)

-Anyhow - this way you can see the code and deciced for yourself if you want to use it regardless.
+Anyhow - this way you can see the code and decide for yourself if you want to use it regardless.

 ## Example in action

 ![chrome plunger use](plunger-use.gif)

 ## Contributing

-If want to contribute and make it even better, feel free to fork the repository and submit a pull request.
+If you want to contribute and make it even better, feel free to fork the repository and submit a pull request.
 Your contributions are always welcome!